lily-personal/bobathon/Lab2/Java-modernization.md

   - Note: This mcp server has a lot of functions and can cause context bloat.
 The mcp block mentions important functions needed.
 If tokens and bob coins is a concern, turn off function not needed for the lab in the global mcp settings.
   - Open your Bob IDE and navigate to 'Bob - Settings' option at the bottom of the IDE and click on it.
   - ![img_2.png](screenshots/img_2.png)
-  - Click on MCP and open the global mcp setting
+  - Click on MCP and then click Open next to the Global MCPs
   - ![img_3.png](screenshots/img_3.png)
   - Copy the following MCP server connection details as a new mcp in that file: (you can remove the disabled tools section, we only added it to restrict scope of the mcp server)
   ```bash